elsigh/vercel-integration-test/README.md

 - `code`: which you'll (exchange)[https://vercel.com/docs/api#endpoints/oauth2/exchanging-code-for-an-access-token] for an OAuth2 `access token`
 - `configurationId`: represents the `id` of the related configuration
-- `teamId`: The `teamId` for this scope on Vercel (or null if it's a personal account)
+- `teamId`: The `teamId` for this scope on Vercel (or null if it's a personal account) **Ensure you test your integration with a team account as well as a personal account to make sure you are including `teamId` when it is present in your Redirect URL**
 - `next`: The URL you'll redirect to once configuration on your side is complete

 4. Get in touch with Vercel once your integration is ready so we can begin testing and ultimately make your integration available to our users!

-More substantive documentation is available [here](https://vercel.com/docs/integrations#o-auth-integrations/hybrid-mode)
+More substantive documentation is available [here](https://vercel.com/docs/integrations)

 You'll also likely want to reference our [API documentation](https://vercel.com/docs/api)